Nourishing Miso Soup

 blog post nourishing miso soup jennifer raye

-Miso comes unpasteurized, and is a “live” food, which means it’s full of bacteria that support gut health.
+Miso comes unpasteurized and is a “live” food, meaning it’s full of bacteria that support gut health.
 While all naturally fermented foods are beneficial for digestion, miso is especially healing due to its high nutritive value.
+Remember not to cook miso, as that would kill the good bacteria it contains.
+Instead, add it to already-cooked dishes.
+Miso is also high in sodium, so use it in moderation.

 Miso paste is very versatile.
 Use it for dips, salad dressings, sauces, and soup.
 Below you’ll find one of my go-to recipes for a wonderful miso soup to enjoy on a chilly winter day.
 It’s even a great breakfast meal!